nlepage/go-wasm-http-talk/slides.md

 <!-- .element: data-id="code" style="font-size: 0.38em;" -->

 Notes:
-- In order to build the init object, we can use a map of string to empty interface, which the `syscall/js` is able to transform to a new Javascript object.
+- In order to build the init object, we can use a map of string to empty interface, which will be transformed into a new Javascript object.
 - We only add two values, one for the response status code, and one for the headers, for which we can also use a map of string to empty interface.
-- ▶ And finally we can call the `Response` constructor.
+- ▶ And now we can call the `Response` constructor.

 ---